Yousif-FJ/makeSandwich/Documentation.md

     - Support for Logging providers.
     - Dependency Injection pattern making applications easier to maintain.
     - Support for OpenAPI specification documentation (swagger).
-    - Tooling for making setting up authentication and authorization.
+    - Tooling for setting up authentication and authorization.
 - Wide selection of community developed packages (just like NPM) like Rabbit MQ drivers, database drivers and so on.
 - It is worth noting that modern asp.net 8 is cross-platform, cloud native and open source framework.
 - Strongly types programming language offers the ability to catch error early.